 10) Music Stand

-Your band will need music stands to keep your setlist within reach and handy.
-Music stands can also serve as a platform for your sheet music as well as performance notes.
-Your choice of music stands should be easy to transport and set up, being foldable.
-It should also be durable and can keep the paper or your tablet in place.
+Your band needs music stands to keep your setlist nearby.
+These stands also hold your sheet music and performance notes.
+Choose foldable, durable stands that are easy to transport and set up, and can securely hold paper or tablets.

 11) Drum Riser

-The drum risers are platforms that you can set up or pull down with ease.
-These drum risers are utilized for elevating the drum set kit for more visibility.
-Present-day drum risers have already been innovating at a rapid clip.
-At present, you can find drum risers that you can fit into your car trunk.
+The drum risers are platforms that you can easily set up or take down.
+They elevate the drum set for better visibility.
+Modern drum risers have advanced quickly, and you can now find ones that fit into your car trunk.

 12) Instrument Tuners

-It’s a mortal sin to play an instrument out of tune for professional instrumentalists.
-Hence, you will need an instrument tuner to ensure that your instrument is in the right tune.
-You can find affordable compact clip-on tuners.
-You can also use your smartphone that comes with a tuning app.
+Playing an instrument out of tune is unacceptable for professional instrumentalists.
+You need an instrument tuner to keep your instrument in tune.
+Affordable, compact clip-on tuners are available, and you can also use a smartphone with a tuning app.

 13) Portable Stages